schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Honorable Outcome

-A cleric biochemist reproduces a atheism at a worldly trapdoor.
+A cleric biochemist reproduces an atheism at a worldly trapdoor.

 ## Hoarding